Best phones 2025 tested — January top picks

 Reasons to avoid

-AI is all the rage this year, with both Apple and Samsung adding AI-powered features to their phones.
+AI is the feature of the moment right now with smartphones, as both Apple and Samsung spent 2024 adding AI-powered features to their phones.
 Google's an old hand at this, though, having switched to the AI-focused Tensor chipset with the Pixel 6.
 Now, we're up to Tensor G4 on the Google Pixel 9 Pro, and having used Apple Intelligence, Galaxy AI and Google's AI tools, I think Google has the most capable AI of them all.
+The Pixel 9 phones — including the 9 Pro — certainly had several of my favorite AI phone features introduced in the last year.

 Google says customers wanted a more compact version of the Pro to go with the big-screen model.
 (If you prefer more screen real estate, consider the Pixel 9 Pro XL, which has the exact same features as the regular Pro, but a 6.7-inch display and bigger battery, instead.
 It's also harder to use with one hand in my experience.)